ThunderFly-aerospace/TFPROBE01/README.md

 <img src="/doc/img/TFPROBE01A_sensors.jpg" width="45%" />
 </p>

 > This module (TFGPS01A) was developed by [ThunderFly s.r.o.](https://www.thunderfly.cz) and is published as OpenSource hardware with a [GPLv3](LICENSE) license.
 It is possible to buy on request.
 For a quote contact us by email info@thunderfly.cz.
+Or together with a [TFRPM01](https://github.com/ThunderFly-aerospace/TFRPM01) sensor at [Tindie store](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/).

 ### Magnetic Sensing